IdanBanani/Home-tasks-writeups/WebpageScraper/README.md

 We will Identify what specific tasks should be done sequentially (non-asynchronously), what tasks requests can be done asynchronously (not waiting for a similar request to receive its respone before dispatching another one) and where can we implement concurency/parallelism if we wish to enable scaleability.

-#TODO: Does it matter if we communicate with a single domain or more than one?
-#TODO: Does creating a number of sessions equal to the number of cores makes things better or worse?
 1. Use a single shared session for all of the web requests to the wikipedia domain
+   #TODO: Speed-wise, Does it matter if we communicate with a single domain or more than one?
+         Should I change the settings of the web-requests session object?
 2. Use a multi-processing pool - distribute the independent tasks of parsing the rows between them (These are "CPU-bounded" jobs), each process doesn't need to know about/have access to the rows processed by other processes (which fits the fact that processes don't share memory by default)
-3. Transform the rest of the synchronic web requests (Getting other wiki pages and animals images) into async ones
+3. Transform the rest of the synchronic web requests (Getting other wiki pages + downloding animals images) and writing to files operations into async ones
 4. Wait for all tasks & processes to finish
-5. Start plotting the output of the "group_by" request from our DB While.
-Try to create the html output at same time.
+5. Start plotting the output of the "group_by" request from our DB While creating the html output at same time (they are independent on each other)

-N = Number of listed animals on the wikipedia page

-**Time complexity:**
+**Time complexity:**  [#TODO: update]
-Async solution: O(N) + O(Max(image_download_times)) [The async part]
+N = Number of listed animals on the wikipedia page, M = total number of collateral adjectives Async solution: O(N) + O(Max(image_download_times)) [The async part]
 Async+Multiprocessing solution (theoretically better) : O(Max(CPU_BOUND_TASKS))+O(Max(IO_BOUND_TASKS))

-**Space complexity:** O(N) [One record for each animal]
+**Space complexity:** [#TODO: update] O(N) [One record for each animal]

 # Design & rules of thumbs
 Use one or more from the well trusted software design principles